-The following summary pages represent the best and most up-to-date knowledge of the physics faculty, but please remember that they are not infallible.
+The following summary pages represent the best and most up-to-date knowledge of the physics faculty, but please remember that the faculty are not infallible.
 They are useful guides, but should not be considered official documents.

-- Page 21 - Tatsuya Akiba's flow chart for prerequisites and requirements. - Page 22 - Summary of required courses for the Physics B.S., B.A., and minor. - Pages 23 to 25 - Common Physics, Math, and Chemistry course sequences organized by semester for physics majors in different situations.
+- Page 24 - Tatsuya Akiba's flow chart for prerequisites and requirements. - Page 25 and 26 - Summary of required courses for the Physics B.S., both tracks; and the Physics B.A. and the minors. - Pages 27 to 30 - Common Physics, Math, and Chemistry course sequences organized by semester for physics and engineering majors in different situations.